Does ChatGPT Save Your Data?

 For businesses concerned about data usage in AI platforms, Strac’s Data Security Posture Management (DSPM) solution can help monitor and manage data security across various cloud services, including AI platforms.

-Strac helps reduce these ChatGPT Security Risks by:
+Strac helps reduce that risk by:

 ChatGPT stores user data on OpenAI’s secure servers.
 These servers are located in the United States, as stated in OpenAI’s privacy policy.
 The company implements diverse security measures to protect user data: